-I decided to try some new recipes for the holidays, and was googling for jello recipes when I found kraftfoods.com. being a jello pudding and jello gelatin lover, I wanted some new recipes to try.
+I decided to try some new recipes for the holidays, and was googling for jello recipes when I found kraftfoods.com.
+Being a jello pudding and jello gelatin lover, I wanted some new recipes to try.
 And boy did I find them!
 I found a lot of easy, creative ways to use jello pudding and gelatin.
 And for the holidays to make a yummy dessert that is pleasing to both the eye and the tummy.

 The first one I tried was the Chocolate Elegance.
 Mine doesn't look as pretty as theirs, but for the first time trial run it looks OK.
 Nuts were expensive, so I used Skittles and M&Ms. Next time, I will spring for the nuts, lol.
 All in all, it took me about 15 minutes to prep, and 5 hours in the fridge to set, and cost about $3 each to make.
 The next project is the Raspberry Angel Cake, only I am doing Cranberry instead of raspberry.
 We will see what happens.

 I have been drinking a quality product provided by Kraft Foods Company.
 It is called Postum, but it has become unavailable recently.
 No explanation has been available to any of the retailers who carried this product.
 I would like to know why it has been discontinued, and if it is ever going to be available again.
-I also enjoy herb teas as a morning beverage, but Postum is a more substantial beverage, with a coffee like flavor.
+I also enjoy herb teas as a morning beverage, but Postum is a more substantial beverage with a coffee like flavor.

 I am very disappointed to not be able to continue purchasing it anywhere.
 I can't find an address to Kraft to write directly to them.
 I am hoping that this note might find someone who will know how to contact them and get a reason for the cancellation of an excellent product.

 SOUTH BEND, INDIANA -- My fiance and I try to eat and drink as natural as possible.
 His mother gave us a container of Crystal Light Natural Lemonade packets.
 I saw the word "natural" in larger print and didn't think to look on the back for any serious additives.
 One packet makes 1 quart of lemonade.
 We had been drinking this lemonade for a total of about three weeks, during this time frame my fiance started feeling muscle pains in his back, abdominal and groin.
 We didn't think much of this until the pain started increasing as well as unusual fatigue and headache.
 This past Saturday, my fiance and soon to be father of my child was rushed to the hospital by an ambulance.

 That morning he woke up with severe lower back pain and nausea.
 He then suffered a seizure and that is when I called 911.
 After suffering intense pain, a CAT scan revealed that he had passed two kidney stones to his bladder.
 My fiance has never had a seizure or kidney problems prior to consuming aspartame in this product.
 I would like some sort of compensation for false advertisement, and the grief and stress this has caused my family and unborn child.
 If I don't at least receive an apology, I will be sure to inform my whole community of the dangers lurking in Kraft Foods products.

-FRISCO, TEXAS -- I typically love Kraft Simply Fat Free cottage cheese; I actually drive out of my way to a specific store to purchase it.
+FRISCO, TEXAS -- I typically love Kraft Simply Fat Free cottage cheese.
+I actually drive out of my way to a specific store to purchase it.
 However, my latest purchase (January 30th, 2012) has made me reconsider future purchases.
 The cottage cheese had a strange smell/texture upon opening the package, which was not expired.
 The taste was very bland (NOT typical of this product!) and the consistency was very thin and runny - almost like soup.

 I am extremely disappointed, as I have to make a special trip to purchase this product.
 I am not sure if this is an isolated incident or if there have been recent changes in this product's manufacturing process.
 It is a bit more expensive than my grocery store brands, so I hate to try again if there have been recent changes made.

 NEW MEXICO -- Although macaroni & cheese is not in the same class as the other culinary delights usually posted and discussed on M3C, it has been a staple in our household for many years.
 Lately, it seems to me that the quality of the cheese has diminished.
 Is it just me, or does anyone else feel as though they have changed?
-Perhaps its the type of cheese they use.
+Perhaps it's the type of cheese they use.
 Maybe they switched vendors or suppliers, but it just doesn't seem to have the thick flavory quality it used to.

 I have called Kraft once in question of what enzymes were used in their cheddar cheese.
 The person on the other end seemed to think I was ridiculous for asking and suggested that there was no way to tell.
 Frustrated, the call ended.
 I have since gone to Kraft's website to find that they use very specific enzymes in their different cheeses.
 I was curious which enzymes were used in their Velveeta (specifically asking which animal).
-The first response told me, "Yes, we use animal enzymes," a form response, actually, that I had already read from their website.
+The first response told me, "Yes, we use animal enzymes," a form response actually, that I had already read from their website.

 I rephrased the question, minimizing the number of questions (as I had asked a few), and the response I received only went into MORE depth on how cheeses are made.
 In honesty, I probably would not have been concerned with which enzymes were used (or even known that cheese requires enzymes) if I had not already known how cheese was made.
 Needless to say, I am highly disappointed in the customer service quality of Kraft Foods.

-We recently purchased 6 boxes of TACOBELL taco shells made by Kraft Foods.
+We recently purchased 6 boxes of TACO BELL taco shells made by Kraft Foods.
 Every single box of shells is rancid, they smell horrible and we've had to throw all of them out.
 I searched the entire Kraft Foods website looking for a place to enter a complaint and none such exists.
 I've never encountered a website by a major company that didn't have a complaint center and offered some resolution to your complaint and discontent.
 Kraft offers none of that on their website.
-I will never buy TacoBell products from Kraft again, the smell of the taco shells was enough to take away your appetite!
+I will never buy Taco Bell products from Kraft again.
+The smell of the taco shells was enough to take away your appetite!

 I get home and start to really look into why the container was so different.
 They have clearly added twice the sugar and took out the vitamins.
 Now it only contains vitamin C. Vitamin C is great, but having more vitamins in the drink mix was better for my son who can be a picky eater.
 The fact that they have doubled the sugar is irritating too.
 No wonder the container is so much bigger!
-They added more sugar as filler!!!
+They added more sugar as filler!!
 Has anyone else noticed this?